The Heart of Chenrezig: Mindfulness, Self-Compassion & Meditation Techniques for Challenging Times

 Traditionally, spiritual teachings are considered priceless; remuneration of our teachers is not included in the fee information detailed on this page.
 Instead, we invite you to consider bringing a cash donation with you to express your gratitude for the teachings.
 Participants get a chance to present a cash offering to the teachers on the last day of the retreat and this is supplemented by a donation from Vajrapani Institute.
 Please note that we don’t offer a credit card option for teacher’s fees.

-Amy J. Miller (Ven.
+Venerable Amy J. Miller (Ven.
 Lobsang Chodren) first encountered Tibetan Buddhism in the spring of 1987 during a course at Kopan Monastery in Nepal.
-Since then, she has spent a great deal of time engaged in meditation retreats, study, teaching, and Buddhist center management throughout the world.
-Prior to meeting the Dharma, Amy was a political fundraiser in Washington, DC and also worked for Mother Jones Magazine in San Francisco, California.
-Amy also trained as an emotional support hospice counselor during the peak of the AIDS epidemic in San Francisco and offers courses and retreats on death and dying and end-of-…
+Since then, she has spent her time engaged in meditation retreats, study, teaching, and Buddhist center management throughout the world.
+Before meeting the Dharma, Ven.
+Amy was a political fundraiser in Washington, DC, and also worked for Mother Jones Magazine in San Francisco, California.
+Ven.
+Amy also trained as an emotional support hospice counselor during the peak of the AIDS epidemic in San Francisco and offers courses and retreats on death and dying and end-of-life care.…

 Learn more about Venerable Amy Miller